Christmas Battles: The battle

-January battles-German counterattack
+January battles: German counterattack

-After their partial defeat in the Christmas battles, the German 8th Army organized a counterattack to regain their lost positions.
+After their partial defeat in the Christmas battles, the German 8th Army organized a counterattack to capture lost positions.
 The Germans received strong reinforcements and many fresh divisions were stationed in Jelgava.

-In the early morning of 23 January a massive artillery barrage started, which was soon followed by an infantry attack along the whole battle line.
-The main German forces consisted of the 1st.
-Reserve division (1.
+On the early morning of 23 January a massive artillery barrage started, soon followed by an infantry attack along the whole battle line.
+The main German forces consisted of the 1st Reserve Division (1.
 Reserve-Division) and 2nd Infantry Division (2.
 Infanterie-Division).
 They attacked across Tīrelis Swamp against the Latvian and Russian positions.
-Latvian riflemen and the Siberians desperately defended their positions for three days.
-The Russians tried to launch three counterattacks, but all of them failed.
-In one of those counterattacks Latvian riflemen were forced to attack across an open field against German machine guns and thus suffered heavy losses (especially the 3rd Kurzeme Regiment).

-The temperature dropped to -38 °C making it impossible for either side to continue active warfare.
+The Latvian Riflemen and the Siberian regiments desperately defended their positions for three days.
+The Russians attempted to launch three counterattacks, but all failed.
+In one of those counterattacks, the Latvian Riflemen were forced to attack across an open field against German machine guns and thus suffered heavy losses (especially the 3rd Kurzeme Regiment).
+The temperature dropped to -38°C rendering it impossible for either side to continue active warfare.
 The Germans managed to regain 80% of their lost positions, although 'Machine-gun Hill' stayed in Russian hands.

 Aftermath

-The Christmas Battles gave the Latvian Riflemen a reputation as capable warriors, but they also suffered huge losses as the Latvian Riflemen lost more than a third of their original fighting force (the Latvians lost about 9000 soldiers).
-Christmas Eve's battle slogan of liberation of Jelgava and all of Courland was proved to be just a slogan without serious coverage.
-The heavy casualties resulted in strong resentment against the Russian generals and the Tsar among the riflemen.
-This resentment later proved to be a decisive factor for the increased support among the Latvian troops for the Bolsheviks, who were advocating a cease-fire and an end to the war.
+This operation cost the Latvian rifleman and Russians bloody losses.
+However, they partially fulfilled their goal, the Russians tested a new breakthrough tactic, which proved successful, and they were also able to pull back part of the German forces from the Romanian front, which helped the latter avoid defeat.

-However the 12th Army Command severely punished Siberian Riflemen, some of whom refused to go into battle - 92 of them were brought before the war tribunal and condemned to death, and several hundred were sent back to Siberia.
+However, the 12th Army's command punished the Siberian Riflemen, some of whom refused to go into battle – 92 of them were brought before the war tribunal and sentenced to death, and several hundred were sent back to Siberia.

 Today Tīrelis Swamp and the nearby forests are part of the Museum of the Christmas Battles which in its turn is a branch of Latvian War Museum.
 The museum was created to honour Latvian riflemen and other soldiers who fought on the Riga Front during the First World War.
 Many of the old trenches are still visible in this area today, complemented by reconstructed fortifications and bunkers.